huckiyang/treatment-causal-transformer/README.md

 <img src="https://github.com/huckiyang/treatment-causal-transformer/blob/main/tlt.png" width="900">

 If you find this work is related to your research, please consider to cite the following work.
+Thank you!

 ```bib
 @inproceedings{yang2023treatment,